What Are Adverbs of Degree?

 When I told her the terrible news, she was

-Please note that the intensifiers that we use for gradable adjectives are different from those of ungradable adjectives due to the fact that gradable adjectives can be measured, whereas ungradable adjectives cannot.
+Keep in mind that the intensifiers we use with gradable adjectives are different from those used with ungradable adjectives because gradable adjectives can be measured, while ungradable adjectives cannot.
 Compare the following examples carefully:

 The weather is

 'Hot' is a gradable adjective, so it can be intensified using 'very'

 As you can see, we cannot say something is 'a bit free' or 'a lot free' because it is a fixed state.

 In contrast to intensifiers, mitigating adverbs of degree are used to weaken the impact of an action in a statement, making it less forceful or strong.
 Let us explore some of the common mitigators in English: